aws/aws-app-mesh-examples/walkthroughs/ec2/README.md

 ## Summary

 In this walkthrough, we demonstrated the flexibility of App Mesh in supporting un-containerized services that run directly on EC2 instances.
-Although we added this onto the existing ECS demo, many customers will find the ability to use App Mesh to add routing support to existing EC2-based services as they migrate toward a microservices architecture and adopt managed services like ECS, EKS, and Fargate.
+Although we added this onto the existing ECS demo, many customers will benefit from the ability to use App Mesh to add routing support to existing EC2-based services as they migrate toward a microservices architecture and adopt managed services like ECS, EKS, and Fargate.

 ## Resources